SpareCores/programmer-coelho/README.md

 python quote.py
 ```

-## Automation, options
+## Automation

-If you want to set this up to automatically post messages in your Slack
+If you want to set this up to automatically post messages in your
-channel, just fork the repo, set up the above env vars as secrets in
+Slack channel or on Twitter, just fork the repo, set up the above
-GitHub Actions, and you are ready to go!
+required and optional env vars as secrets in GitHub Actions, and you
+are ready to go!

 Optionally fine-tune the time of the scheduler in `.github/workflows/daily-post.yml`
 (defined by UTC), and feel free to edit the prompt in the `quote.py` as well.

+If you want to post on Twitter and Slack in different times, set up
+two GitHub Actions with limited env vars provided.

 ## Examples